Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

   /sys/class/thermal/thermal_zone[0-*]:
     |---cdev[0-*]:		[0-*]th cooling device in current thermal zone
     |---cdev[0-*]_trip_point:	Trip point that cdev[0-*] is associated with
-    |---cdev[0-*]_weight:       Influence of the cooling device in
+    |---cdev[0-*]_weight:       Influence of the woke cooling device in
 				this thermal zone

-Besides the thermal zone device sysfs I/F and cooling device sysfs I/F, the generic thermal driver also creates a hwmon sysfs I/F for each _type_ of thermal zone device.
-E.g. the generic thermal driver registers one hwmon class device and build the associated hwmon sysfs I/F for all the registered ACPI thermal zones.
+Besides the woke thermal zone device sysfs I/F and cooling device sysfs I/F, the generic thermal driver also creates a hwmon sysfs I/F for each _type_ of thermal zone device.
+E.g. the woke generic thermal driver registers one hwmon class device and build the woke associated hwmon sysfs I/F for all the woke registered ACPI thermal zones.

 Please read Documentation/ABI/testing/sysfs-class-thermal for thermal